Genomic Test Results Not Understood by Many Women

 A genomic test (also called a genomic assay) analyzes the activity of a group of genes that are linked to the risk of early-stage, hormone-receptor-positive breast cancer coming back (recurrence).
 A genomic test can help a woman and her doctor figure out her individual risk of recurrence and if she's likely to benefit from chemotherapy to reduce the risk of recurrence.
-Currently, there are thtree genomic tests for breast cancer: Oncotype DX, MammaPrint, and Mammostrat.
+There are several genomic tests for breast cancer, including Oncotype DX and MammaPrint.

 The researchers looked at the medical records of 77 women diagnosed with early-stage, hormone-receptor-positive early-stage breast cancer between 2004 and 2009.
 All the women had Oncotype DX testing to help plan treatment: